 CRB Decision Email List

 The Compensation Review Board provides e-mail service to transmit CRB decisions, as well as opinions of the District of Columbia Court of Appeals that are relevant to workers' compensation.
-Emails will be transmitted on a weekly basis and attach copies of all decisions issued by the CRB and all District of Columbia Court of Appeals opinions that have been received during the prior week.

 - If you would like to subscribe to this service, please email the Compensation Review Board using the instructions below: Address an email to [email protected].

 - In the subject line, please add: Subscribe CRB decisions.
 If the subject line is blank, a SPAM filtering engine will block the email.

 - In the body of the email, please add: Subscribe CRB decisions.